 2. Your body becomes dehydrated.

-Dehydration can cause severe headaches, parched skin and lips, and fatigue.
+Cabin air is typically dryer than the Sahara Desert.
+Dehydration can cause headaches, parched skin and lips, and fatigue.
 Having dehydrated mucous membranes (especially in the nose) leaves us more vulnerable to airborne viruses as well.

 3. Your circulation is impaired.